 - An overly firm handshake.
 On the other hand, clamping onto a prospective client’s hand as if yours was granite and theirs was a water balloon is not a wise strategy.
 Winning the battle of the overly firm handshake will not generate a sale.
 Rather, it may actually hurt the other person’s hand and leave them with a negative impression of you.

 - Standing too close or touching too much.
 Many people are sensitive to others invading their personal space.
 Be aware that standing too close to someone or touching someone overly much can be seen as invasive.
 Pay attention to the other person’s body language, too, though; what is invasive to one person might seem merely friendly to another.

 - Not smiling.
 Smiling shows warmth and excitement and can serve to compel the prospective client to find you likeable.
-When you don’t smile, the opposite is true; you may seem uninviting or unapproachable.
+When you don’t smile, the opposite is true; your facial expressions may seem uninviting or unapproachable.

 - Avoiding eye contact.
 When you avoid meeting another person’s eyes, it conveys that you may have something to hide or you can’t be trusted.
-Your goal is to establish trust and make the sale, so meet the person’s eyes when possible to further your cause.
+Your goal is to establish trust and make the sale, so focus on maintaining eye contact when possible to further your cause.

 - Don’t be a statue.
 While it’s bad to fidget, slouch, or cross your arms, standing perfectly straight and still can be creepy.
 It’s best to stand professionally, but naturally, so you look comfortable and the customer feels comfortable too.
 Try to mirror their posture.

 - Hiding your hands.
 In an attempt to look more professional, some people try to contain their hand gestures when talking.
 However, talking with your hands can actually help make your point and reduce filler words and perceived hesitancy.
 Also, showing the palms of your hands while speaking indicates openness and honesty.